rusto0212/solana-copy-trading-bot/README.md

 ## Overview

-This bot connects to CoinVera’s WebSocket API to subscribe to trades of a specified wallet.
+This bot connects to CoinVera's WebSocket API to subscribe to trades of a specified wallet.
 It mirrors each buy/sell by submitting transactions via Jito.
-It tracks open positions in a local JSON database and can operate in either “COPY” or “SELLING” mode.
+It tracks open positions in a local JSON database and can operate in either "COPY" or "SELLING" mode.

 ---